Ibrahim Dasuki Jalo-Waziri: Tenure as APC Youth Leader

 Ibrahim's emergence as the APC National Youth Leader was marked with controversy, as stories allegedly sponsored by the ruling Peoples Democratic Party (PDP) cast doubt on his age.
 This was, however, settled swiftly by the APC and youth groups within the party rallied round him to lend their support.

 As youth leader of the APC, Ibrahim has been able to harmonize the APC youth structure by creating an effective working relationship between youth leaders as contained within the official party structure, and affiliated youth groups with the mandate of mobilizing young Nigerians for the party.
-He is also a member of the APC Presidential Campaign Council, where he heads the youth directorate and works closely with other APC youth leaders such as Ismail Ahmed, Sesan Sobande, Damilola Elemo and Rinsola Abiola.